san-ghun/ywfm/README.md

   </details>

 <details>
-   <summary><b>Why Python Installation?<b></summary>
+   <summary><i>Why Python Installation?</i></summary>

-- Consistency: Ensures Python is set up correctly and used as a single installation environment.
+- **Consistency**: Ensures Python is set up correctly and used as a single installation environment.
-- Cross-Platform: Adapts easily to macOS and Linux without relying on shell commands.
+- **Cross-Platform**: Adapts easily to macOS and Linux without relying on shell commands.
-- Extensibility: Easy to enhance for additional features like user-specific installations.
+- **Extensibility**: Easy to enhance for additional features like user-specific installations.
 </details>

 ### Steps